hschickdevs/Telegram-Crypto-Alerts/README.md

    > Note: If you want to add another user as an admin on the bot, you can run the setup script again with the `--id` argument and the additional user's telegram user id.

-6. Run the bot using the module:
+6. Run the bot module using:
    ```bash
    # Windows:
    python -m bot